Uterine Fibroid Specialist in Oklahoma City

-Dr. Blake Parsons is board-certified and highly trained in helping women who are suffering from uterine fibroids near Oklahoma City and Tulsa.
+Dr. Blake Parsons is board-certified and highly trained in treating women who are suffering from uterine fibroids.
 Read more to learn about whether your symptoms may be caused by fibroid tumors or who is more at risk for developing fibroids.

 What Are Fibroids?

 Uterine fibroids are benign (non-cancerous) tumors that grow on or within the muscle tissue of the uterus.

 Common Fibroid Symptoms

 Some of the most common symptoms of uterine fibroids include heavy, excessive menstrual bleeding, pelvic pain and pressure, and urinary incontinence and frequency.
 If you are experiencing signs and symptoms of uterine fibroid tumors, you may find it difficult to perform your daily activities and maintain your way of life.

 Types of Fibroids

 There are different types of fibroids and the size can range from very small (walnut size) to as large as a cantaloupe or even larger.
 It is common for a woman to have multiple fibroid tumors and it may be difficult to understand which fibroid is causing your symptoms.